 We have contracted with muralist, Tamara Brown (Tea) of Tea Time Art, LLC., who will paint the north side of the underpass.

-Eight groups and/or organizations, such as 4H groups, churches and school can register by November 30, 2018 to paint 8’x10’ sections on the south side.
-Each group will select a historical artist from a list (such as Michelangelo, Frida Kahlo, Pablo Picasso and Vincent van Gogh).
+Eight groups have register to paint 8’x10’ sections on the south side, representing a legendary artist.
 As a team; they will research the artist and sketch a design that represents that artist’s timeline in history and/or style of work.
 The groups will work closely with Tea to scale their design.
-They will have the opportunity to fundraise the cost of $400 each between now and April 2019.
 Mural installation will take place in June, after prep work is completed by volunteers.